kendryte/k510_docs/en/K510_AI_Application_Guides.md

 # 6 Compile AI applications

-Using the cross-compilation toolchain, the specific rules for the compilation of AI applications can be referred to[ K510_SDK_Build_and_Burn_Guide](./K510_SDK_Build_and_Burn_Guide.md).
+Using the cross-compilation toolchain, the specific rules for the compilation of AI applications can be referred to[K510_SDK_Build_and_Burn_Guide](./K510_SDK_Build_and_Burn_Guide.md).

 **Translation Disclaimer**
 For the convenience of customers, Canaan uses an AI translator to translate text into multiple languages, which may contain errors.
 We do not guarantee the accuracy, reliability or timeliness of the translations provided.
 Canaan shall not be liable for any loss or damage caused by reliance on the accuracy or reliability of the translated information.
 If there is a content difference between the translations in different languages, the Chinese Simplified version shall prevail.

 If you would like to report a translation error or inaccuracy, please feel free to contact us by mail.